Maikuolan/Common/_docs/NumberFormatter.md

 Used internally by the format method and for tests (unlikely to be needed by the implementation).
 Returns true when the given number is outside the upper or lower limits.

-#### ConversionSet member.
+#### ConversionSet property.

 ```PHP
 public $ConversionSet = 'Western';
 ```

-The ConversionSet member tells the number formatter which characters it should to use to represent which numbers.
+The ConversionSet property tells the number formatter which characters it should to use to represent which numbers.

 Currently supported values: